utopia-rise/godot-kotlin-jvm/docs/src/doc/contribution/knowledge-base/entry-generation.md

 This means for us that we can work against a more stable api and the work of keeping it up to date with Kotlin compiler changes is offloaded to a well maintained open source project with far more people with better knowledge about the internal workings of the Kotlin compiler.

-We use our implementation of a Kotlin Symbol Processing to gather all needed information for the entry gen and convert it into the format it understands.
+We use our implementation of a Kotlin Symbol Processing to gather all needed information for the entry generator and convert it into the format it understands.
-With this it should be more easy to implement additional JVM languages as the entry gen itself can stay the same for all languages.
+With this it should be more easy to implement additional JVM languages as the entry generator itself can stay the same for all languages.
 Only the symbol processor has to change per language.

 ## Default Value Extraction